Han-D-D-Htet/Group4-DevOps/use-cases/use_case_11.md

 ## MAIN SUCCESS SCENARIO

-1. Data Scientist accesses population information of the world.
+1. Data Scientist asks for cities information in a district organised by largest population to smallest.
-2. Data Scientist arranges all the cities in a district from largest to smallest population.
+2. System extracts and sorts cities in a district by largest population to smallest using query.
+3. System stores that sorted information in the array list and prints out as the sorted list.
-3. Data Scientist produces report for the information.
+4. Data Scientist can view the report for those information.

 ## EXTENSIONS